narrowlink/homepage/docs/extended-tutorial/vpn-integration.md

 }
 ```

-please note that you need to replace `gateway.domain.ltd` with the actual address of the gateway.
+please note that you need to replace `gateway.domain.example` with the actual address of the gateway.

 You can use the following command to run sing-box with the above configuration file: